- Year of Call

 In 2019 Stephen was appointed to the Equality and Human Rights Commission's panel of counsel and to the Attorney General's London panel of counsel.

-Before joining the bar, Stephen spent a year as a judicial assistant to Lord Kerr at the Supreme Court and the Judicial Committee of the Privy Council, where he gained invaluable experience working on a wide range of substantive appeals and applications for permission to appeal.
+Before coming to the bar, Stephen spent a year as judicial assistant to Lord Kerr in the Supreme Court and Judicial Committee of the Privy Council, where he worked on a number of leading public law, human rights, and equality cases.

 Education & Professional Career to Date